Ignorer et passer au contenu

 • Increase Hydration - Your digestive system needs water to operate normally so always make sure you are properly hydrated.

-• Eat More Fiber - Fiber-rich foods like leafy greens, seeds, nuts, and legumes can also help expedite the effects of probiotics.*
+• Eat More Fiber - Anti-inflammatory foods like leafy greens, seeds, nuts, and legumes can also help expedite the effects of probiotics.*

-• Exercise - Moving after a meal can help release trapped gas so regular exercise is another way you can reduce bloating naturally.*
+• Exercise - Moving after a meal can help release trapped gas.
+Regular exercise is another way you can reduce bloating naturally.*

-• Avoid Trigger Foods - Avoiding foods that cause your bloating (spicy foods, sugary snacks, etc) can also reduce overall bloating.*
+• Avoid Trigger Foods - Avoiding foods that may cause increased bloating such as, spicy foods, sugary snacks, etc can also reduce overall bloating.*

 FAQs